nzaugg/NDB/README.md

 * Map / Reduce Queries
 * Compression & Encryption
 * Scope Limiting (excluding some related objects when querying for objects)
-* Collection Enumeration (see the types stored in a db)